ProlificLabs/shakesearch_old/README.md

 - Implemented a search function on the React client with a new UI
 - Improved search with case-insensitivity and search length limit
 - Improved UI and UX with pagination, improved search API with pagination (see future plan)
-- Added tests, error messages, and deployed to render.com
+- Added tests, and error messages, and deployed them to render.com

 # Improved features